slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 lang: en
 ---

-# Getting Started with Bolt
+# Getting Started with Bolt for Java

 **Bolt for Java** is a framework on the JVM that offers an abstraction layer to build Slack apps quickly using modern platform features.